Table of Contents

 What is the Requirement Difference between Global Search, and Deep Linking?

 Global search is optional, whereas deep linking is not.
 Deep Linking is a requirement for Roku Channel certification.

 What about Authenticated VS. Non-Authenticated Users or Free VS. TVOD content?

 Something to consider when designing this flow is handling unauthenticated users.
 Users may be Deep Linking and installing/launching the channel for the first time.
 This can happen using Roku Search and will prompt the user to install the channel before continuing with the Deep Link.
 Your code must route the user to the appropriate screen but then must continue on to fulfill the deep link.

 The first step is to modify the

 Main() function to accept the deep linking parameters in BrightScript.
-This variable can be any arbitrary name but it will be referred to as
+This variable can be any arbitrary name.
+For this example we will be referred to the variable name as

 Parsing and Handling the Arguments